ARMmbed/mbed-os/tools/cmake/UploadMethods.md

 **Type:** List of Strings

 This config option specifies all OpenOCD commands needed to configure the program for your target processor.
 At minimum, this should include loading an interface config file and a target config file.
 Since these options may need to access scripts in the OpenOCD install dir, CMake provides the variable `OpenOCD_SCRIPT_DIR` which will resolve to the scripts directory of OpenOCD on the current machine.

-## NXP Bootloader

-Uploader that uses the bootloader on certain NXP LPC1XXX and LPC2XXX processors to flash code.
-USCRPL's fork of nxpprog.py is used to do the upload so programming from Windows 10 using FTDI adapters should work fine.

-Using this uploader requires some special considerations in your hardware design: Unless you want to manually reset the CPU each time you upload code, the processor's ISP and reset pins must be connected to the serial port.
-Specifically, a low on the processor reset pin should be triggered by a high on DTR, and a low on the processor ISP pin should be triggered by a high on RTS.

-To use this uploader, you will need to have the `serial` package installed into the Python installation that CMake is using.

-### Parameters:

-> NXPPROG_UPLOAD_ENABLED

-**Type:** Bool

-Whether the NXP Bootloader upload method can be activated.

-> NXPPROG_BAUD

-**Type:** Integer

-Baudrate to talk to the bootloader over.

-> NXPPROG_OSCFREQ

-**Type:** Integer

-The bootloader needs to be sent the chip's internal oscillator frequency in order to operate.
-See your chip's datasheet section on the bootloader for details.

-### Options:

-> NXPPROG_COM_PORT

-**Type:** Integer

-Serial port that the NXP processor is accessible on.

 ## STM32Cube